 He represented the UK’s National Federation of Young Farmers Clubs, Dairy Farmers of Britain and the National Farmers Union before migrating to Tasmania in 2006.

-Phillip now works as a facilitator and sessional teacher with dairy apprentices and high-risk licence trainees who need language, literacy and numeracy support.
+Phillip now works as a facilitator with dairy apprentices and high-risk licence trainees who need language, literacy and numeracy support.

 Phillip is keenly interested in ensuring genuine community engagement and fairness in the education sector—especially through authentic and properly resourced parent engagement initiatives, widely recognised as essential to improve educational outcomes for all students, particularly in the vital early years of schooling.